It is logical and sensible to ask this question. How long does coronavirus (covid-19) live / survive on surfaces?

 Fortunately most all mail goes through mechanized sorting and automated systems.
 If any of you are familiar with the distribution systems of the US Postal mail system, chime in.
 How many humans touch the mail?

-What about packages from Amazon or UPS or FedEx?
+What about boxes & packages from Amazon or UPS or FedEx?

 Maybe that’s more reason to buy product (including groceries?) on amzn, rather than risking public exposure in a store?